Bigham-AnthroGenetics/Bigham-Lab-Tips-and-Tricks/README.md

 * AccessingRStudioServer: how to use Rstudio server on Hoffman
 * markdownTemplate: quick outline for writing markdown like for Github repositories
 * RmarkdownTemplate: quick outline for writing Rmarkdown
 * scripts/fst_script.Rmd: manual Fst calculations
+* DatabaseCheatSheet: some helpful websites

 * Plink tutorials: